shotgunsoftware/developer.shotgunsoftware.com/docs/en/toolkit/tutorial.md

 The next step is to connect the newly collected mesh items to a publish plugin that can export the mesh's shaders to disk and publish them.
 You will need to create a new publish plugin to do this.
 [Follow this link to the source code for this hook](https://github.com/shotgunsoftware/tk-config-default2/blob/pipeline_tutorial/hooks/tk-multi-publish2/maya/publish_shader_network.py) and save it in the **`hooks/tk-multi-publish2/maya`** folder and name it **`publish_shader_network.py`**.

-**NOTE: The plugin is a lot of code to take in if you are new to the Toolkit platform and the publish code.
+{% include info title="Note" content="The plugin is a lot of code to take in if you are new to the Toolkit platform and the publish code.
 Don't worry about that right now.
 You will have time to go through and understand what is happening as you progress through this tutorial and are exposed to the features of the publisher.
-For now, just create the file and know that its purpose is to handle writing the shader networks to disk.**
+For now, just create the file and know that its purpose is to handle writing the shader networks to disk." %}

 The last step before being able to publish shaders is to add the template and configuration defined by the new shader publish plugin.
 You can see the setting defined by the plugin in the **`settings`** property: